-Authoritative articles suitable for the general public on 'food' related matters are also welcome.
+Authoritative articles suitable for the general public on 'food-related matters are also welcome.

 Format of contributions

 The text should be typed using double spacing.
-Please use Verdana as the font and a font size of 12.
+Please use Verdana as the font and font size of 12.
 Embed images in your file.
 Please ensure that no image has a file size greater than 50 kb.
 Only embed .gif or .jpg/jpeg image files.
 Please retain the original image files in case these may be required later.

-Only review-type articles will be considered e.g. developments in bulk starter media, recent developments in cleaning systems for the food industry, developments in membrane processing.
+Only review-type articles will be considered e.g. developments in bulk starter media, recent developments in cleaning systems for the food industry, and developments in membrane processing.

 Articles should be related to topics covered by, or be in sympathy with the aims of the Dairy Science and Food Technology website.
 If you want to discuss a potential contribution please send me an Email.
-Refer to your paper in the title of the Email otherwise my antispam software will delete it!
+Refer to your paper in the title of the Email otherwise, my antispam software will delete it!

 Number of pages

 Articles can range from 6-18 A4 pages in length.
 In addition, you may have a further 1-3 pages of biographical information (CV) including your photograph, contact details, research/professional interests and a list of relevant publications.
 Biographical information can be presented in several ways.

 The article should be divided into appropriate headings and photographs and figures should be used to break up the text and improve the ease of reading.
 Please define all acronyms and abbreviations before use.